 Vegetarian food in Greece

-If meat’s not your thing ask the waiter if there’s “Orfana” on the menu.
-It means orphan and is the meatless version of a dish – so your dolmades would be filled with rice and vegetables and you’d be served a vegetarian moussaka.
+If meat’s not your thing, ask the waiter if there are any orfana dishes on the menu.
+This means orphan and indicates the meatless version of Cretan dishes – so your dolmades orfana would be filled with rice and vegetables, and moussaka orfana replaces the lamb mince with a vegetable sauce.